hvalfangst/crab-synthesizer/README.md

 2. cargo run
 ```

-## Running program: Binary
+## Running program: x86 executable for Windows

 One may also run an executable directly.
-This has been compiled on my x86-64 machine.
+This has been compiled for target 'x86_64-pc-windows-msvc'
+utilizing 'cargo build --release'
 ```
 ./synthesizer.exe
 ```